grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 # canonicalTitle: Example Article Title

 context: |
-  > **Perspective:** I've been using Renovate (a lot) and Dependabot (some) for years, in dozens of repositories, with everything from near defaults to elaborate configurations.
-I believe some maintenance challenges have come from not examining automated dependency updates closely enough before merge.
+  > **Perspective:** I've used Renovate (a lot) and Dependabot (some) for years, in dozens of repositories, with everything from near defaults to elaborate configurations.
+Not examining automated dependency updates closely enough before merge have created extra maintenance work.

 ---

 I enjoy tools that automate dependency updates in my projects (looking at you, Renovate and Dependabot).
-They really save my team a lot of time.
-With a quick glance and the push of a couple buttons, I can update dozens of dependencies in a repository.
+They save my team a lot of time: with a quick glance and the push of a couple buttons, I can update dozens of dependencies in a repository.
 Even better, the work came to me, I didn't need to go looking for release schedules or subscribe to a newsletter.
-This is helpful, powerful even, and not the most time consuming part of maintaining a project's 3rd party dependencies.
+This is a mostly helpful and definitely transformative change to how I see teams handle 3rd party updates.

 {{< callout info >}}👋 This post isn't about saving time by scheduling and grouping dependency updates, though those are great things to consider.{{</ callout >}}